 Omnichannel is the pillar of retention and higher LTV as it allows the customer to remain active, engage more, purchase repeatedly, and return with certainty.
 The current customer buying pattern shows a retail brand has to be omnipresent on channels that matter to the customer most.
 This obviously means mixing both offline channels and online channels and bring them together seamlessly.

 All a retail brand needs to do is give an option that is logical and seamless.
 One of the best examples of using an omnichannel approach during a conversion is Decathlon.
-The brand currently has started in-store (i.e., brick and mortar store) purchase with online payment or app store purchase with in-store pick-up.
+The brand currently has started in-store (i.e., brick and mortar store) purchases with online payment or app store purchases with in-store pick-up.

 Now what are these specific channels that you need to focus on and how can you stitch them together seamlessly you ask.
 Well, we will cover these topics and more in part II of the omnichannel approach for the retail marketing series.